 - The application requires a clear description of the activity for which grant funds are being requested and a budget proposal broken down by expenditure category; otherwise it will not be considered.

-- Project Title
+- Project title

 - Project goal

-- Project theme
+- Project justification